JSilva6/pwa-elements/readme.md

+# Warning: Edited repo!

+This repo was changed so could fit some personal needs.
+Added the `errorHandler` and `allowGallery` options for the camera entry module.
+For further documentation, info, updates and issues, check the [original repo](https://github.com/ionic-team/ionic-pwa-elements)

+`errorHandler`: listener function that will trigger whenever `takePhoto()` or `getCameraCapabilites()` fail, resulting on a freeze state of the camera.
+`allowGallery`: boolean (default `true`), when `false` will hide the gallery input buttons when the camera isn't avaliable or hide the button at left of the shutter camera button.

 # Ionic Elements for Progressive Web Apps

 This project is a growing collection of pre-built UI experiences for Web APIs such